IRT-SystemX/Logistics_road_traffic_characterization/Readme.md

 ### Visualization
 This module generates a streamlit web page that allows you to visualize the number of vehicles identified during the tracking and classification as well as the video with the bounding boxes generated during tracking.

+## Docker Environnement

+Each module contains a dockerfile that allows you to generate a docker image to execute the code more easily.